actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 # We believe that our observations is best explained by a Exponenttial distribution, but we need to find the parameter for the Exponential distribution

-# Construct the likelihood function of the random variable Y
+# Construct the likelihood function of the random variable Y, with parameter theta
 L <- function(theta){Y = prod(exp(-y/theta)/theta) ; Y}

 # Find the parameter of the Exponential Distribution that best explains the data (maximizes the likelihood)